cremich/awesome-q-developer/README.md

 ## 📝 Blog Posts & Articles

+- [How I used Amazon Q Developer to move faster with data](https://community.aws/content/2jK26brVpXufp1eH7rN5mjkfydk/how-i-used-amazon-q-developer-to-move-faster-with-data) - Ricardo Sueiras shares how Amazon Q Developer can help you work quicker and more confidently with data.

+- [Building a Serverless Web Scraper with a ~little~ lot of help from Amazon Q](https://community.aws/content/2hsUp8ZV7UoQpVCApnaTOBljCai/serverless-web-scraper-with-amazon-q) - Follow Cobus Bernard building an application that helped him keeping an eye on the priority dates of his green card application with the help of Amazon Q Developer.

+- [Writing CDK like a Pro using Amazon Q Customizations](https://community.aws/content/2jiAuQ0WB9fTInbfjgK9yXZt9f6/writing-cdk-like-a-pro-using-amazon-q-customizations) - Dive into the latest Amazon Q Developer Customizations feature, using the aws-cdk GitHub repository as the source of customization and write RedshiftServerless L2 constructs in just minutes.
+Author: Pahud Hsieh

 - [Reimagining software development with the Amazon Q Developer Agent](https://aws.amazon.com/blogs/machine-learning/reimagining-software-development-with-the-amazon-q-developer-agent/) - This post describes how to get started with the software development agent, gives an overview of how the agent works, and discusses its performance on public benchmarks.
 Authors: Christian Bock, Laurent Callot, Martin Wistuba, Prabhu Teja, Tim Esler, and Giovanni Zappella

 - [Getting Started with Amazon Q Developer agent for code transformation](https://community.aws/content/2eVdhUJCeXdscDUnfGK4GpCZ6Ya/getting-started-with-amazon-q-developer-agent-for-code-transformation) - This blog will guide you step-by-step to start upgrading your Java 8 or 11 projects to Java 17 code easily using Amazon Q Developer agent for code transformation.
 Author: [Vinicius Senger](https://github.com/vsenger)